jakimowb/enmapbox_testmigration2/doc/source/Installation_dev.rst

 If you like to use an Integrated Development Environment (IDE) to develop and debug python applications for the EnMAP-Box, or in general QGIS, we recommend that your IDE runs under the same environmental settings as your QGIS does.

-The following sections describe how to do so in case of the IDE PyCharm, but generally apply for other IDEs like PyDev as well.
+The following sections describe - to our experience - which settings are required to run and debug the EnMAP-Box from inside the `PyCharm <https://www.jetbrains.com/pycharm/>`_ IDE *without starting the heavy QGIS Application*.
+Not tested yet, we assume that similar settings are required for other IDEs, e.g. `PyDev <http://www.pydev.org/>`_, as well.

 Overview
 --------